Kew Gardens: The Temperate House

 The Temperate House, re-opened in May 2018 after being closed for restoration, is a greenhouse that has twice the floor area of the Palm House and is the world's largest surviving Victorian glass structure.
 It contains plants and trees from all the temperate regions of the world, some of which are extremely rare.
 It was commissioned in 1859 and designed by architect Decimus Burton and iron founder Richard Turner.
 Covering 4880 square metres, it rises to a height of 19 m.
 Intended to accommodate Kew's expanding collection of hardy and temperate plants, it took 40 years to construct, during which time costs soared.
 The building was closed for restoration 1980–82.
-The building was restored during 2014–15 by Donald Insall Associates, based on their conservation management plan.
+The building was restored during 2014–18 by Donald Insall Associates, based on their conservation management plan.

 There is a viewing gallery in the central section from which visitors can look down on that part of the collection.

 Waterlily House

 The Waterlily House is the hottest and most humid of the houses at Kew and contains a large pond with varieties of water lily, surrounded by a display of economically important heat-loving plants.
-It closes during the winter months.
+It closes during the winter months, as the waterlilies struggle to survive in reduced daylight during autumn and winter.
+During this interval, the House is cleaned in order to reduce pests.

-It was built to house Victoria amazonica, the largest of the water lily family Nymphaeaceae.
+It was built to house Victoria amazonica, which was then the largest known species of the water lily family Nymphaeaceae.
 This plant was originally transported to Kew in vials of clean water and arrived in February 1849, after several prior attempts to transport seeds and roots had failed.
 Although various other members of Nymphaeaceae grew well, the house did not suit the Victoria, purportedly because of a poor ventilation system, and this specimen was moved to another, smaller, house (Victoria amazonica House No. 10).

 The ironwork for the Waterlily House project was provided by Richard Turner and the initial construction was completed in 1852.
-The heat for the house was initially obtained by running a flue from the nearby Palm House but it was later equipped with its own boiler.
+Initially, the heat for the house was obtained by running a flue from the nearby Palm House, but later it was equipped with a boiler of its own.

 Evolution House

-Formerly known as the Australian House.
-The house was a gift from the Australian Government.
+Formerly known as the Australian House, the house was a gift from the Australian Government.
 It was designed by S L Rothwell (Ministry of Works) with consultant engineer J E Temple and was constructed by the Crittall Manufacturing Company Ltd. It opened in 1952.
 From 1995 it was known as the Evolution House.
 The building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990 for its special architectural or historic interest.

 Bonsai House

 The Bonsai House was formerly known as the Alpine House No. 24 prior to the construction of the Davies Alpine House.
+Kew's bonsai collection has around sixty specimens, displayed seasonally in the House, the smallest only 10 centimetres tall, and the oldest being 180 years old.